 \subsection{Rule Generation Unit}

 The goal of RGU is to create the mapping information (called a rule) that indicates which inputs and weights are convolved to produce an output pillar.
-Since the active input pillars are sparely located, a different set of inputs are involved in producing each output pixel.
-Finding a rule usually requires a cumbersome neighbor search, but we can exploit the limited receptive field of sparse convolution to simplify the rule generation.
+Since the active input pillars are sparely located, a different set of inputs is involved in producing each output pixel.
+Finding a rule usually requires a cumbersome neighbor search, but we can exploit the limited window size of sparse convolution to simplify the rule generation (RuleGen).